Why is running good for you?

 6. Improves cognitive function

 Running is also a stress-reliever and is known to boost the production of endorphins that could elevate and improve your mood.
-According to a study in the American College of Sports Medicine journal, running for 30 minutes on a treadmill can instantly uplift the mood for someone with serious depressive tendencies.
+According to a study in the American College of Sports Medicine journal, running for 30 minutes on a treadmill can instantly uplift the mood of someone with serious depressive tendencies.
 It also makes one resilient to stress and helps increase levels of neurotransmitters such as serotonin, which causes the brain to generate new neurons and boost mental health.
 It leads to better sleep and a sharper focus as well.

 7. Enhances immunity